Canso - ML Platform

 How It Works

-Implement your custom feature logic by developing a Python script that follows the specified UDF contract.
+• Implement your by developing a Python script that follows the specified UDF contract.

-Build a custom docker image using the base Docker image provided by the canso platform.
+• Build a using the base Docker image provided by the canso platform.
 You can include your UDF script and any additional dependencies required at runtime.

-Supply the alias for the image pull secrets in processing_engine_configs to ensure that your custom Docker image is accessible during feature execution.
+• Supply the alias for the image pull secrets in to ensure that your custom Docker image is accessible during feature execution.

-Use a Python client to define the necessary arguments for your custom UDF, register it, and deploy it.
+• Use a to define the necessary arguments for your custom UDF, register it, and deploy it.

 Currently, custom Docker images can only be pulled from DockerHub repositories, such that these images run in the Canso data plane.
 Image pull secrets are not supported yet.
 Support for private container registries (such as Amazon ECR, Google Container Registry, Azure Container Registry) and image pull secrets will be added in an upcoming release very soon.